Real-time-embedded10/Magic-Music-Player/Software/Digital Signal Processing and UI Design/README.md

 help to test signal communication with PC; <br>
 grasp the signal from gesture recognition and transmit to PC. <br>
 Notice: <br>
-Gesture recognition files should be included in this file to provide control signals.
+Gesture recognition files should be included in this folder to provide control signals.